Update regarding remote instruction for Spring 2020:

 Join a free study group this semester!
 You can visit the online registration site to sign up or view groups meeting times.
-Study group registration begins around the first week of classes and study group sessions start the third week of the semester (with the exception of study groups in Chemical & Biochemical Engineering, which start during the second week).
+Study group registration begins around the first week of classes and study group sessions start the third week of the semester (with the exception of study groups in Chemical & Biochemical Engineering and Extended Analytical Physics courses, which start during the second week).
 You must be currently registered in the course to enroll through this system.

 Study groups are non-credit (they do not appear on your transcript) and meet once a week for 80 minutes each.
 However, attendance is still mandatory, with only two absences allowed.
 After the registration period ends, you must email the Program Coordinator to request to join a waitlist.
 (Please include your name, the course name and code, the study group(s) that fit your schedule, your netID, and your RUID, in this email.)

 The courses below are scheduled to have study groups.
 Please note the schedule is tentative and all study group times and locations are subject to change.

 - Abnormal Psychology (01:830:340)

 - Anatomy and Physiology of the Speech Mechanism (01:615:391)

 - Biological Foundations of Chemical Engineering (14:155:210)